Michele Mitchell (journalist)

-Michele Mitchell (May 24, 1970) is an American filmmaker, journalist and author best known for her on-camera reporting for PBS and CNN Headline News and her documentaries Haiti: Where Did the Money Go?
+Michele Mitchell (born May 24, 1970) is an American filmmaker, journalist and author best known for her on-camera reporting for PBS and CNN Headline News and her documentaries Haiti: Where Did the Money Go?
 (PBS, 2013) and The Uncondemned (2015).

 Early life

 She grew up in Yorba Linda, California, and attended Esperanza High School, where she ran track and cross country, and wrote for the school newspaper and the youth section of The Los Angeles Times.
 She attended Northwestern University in Evanston, Illinois, where she earned a BSJ and MSJ in 1992.
 Throughout college, she wrote for the sports section of the Chicago Tribune and was a member of Delta Zeta sorority.
 Her first job was on Capitol Hill, where she was the youngest congressional communications director, for Rep. Pete Geren (D-TX), who became the Secretary of the Army for Presidents George W. Bush and Barack Obama.

 Journalism career

 Her journalism career began during the height of the "Generation X" political trend, which she wrote about in 1998 in her first book, A New Kind of Party Animal: How the Young Are Changing Politics As Usual (Simon & Schuster).
 The book led to a job at CNN Headline News as a political analyst for the 2000 election.
 In 2001, she became the political anchor at Headline News, covering daily political stories and, post-9/11, she filed one of the last interviews given by the mujahideen Abdul Haq.
 She particularly emphasized the Patriot Act, which earned her the verbal disdain of Attorney General John Ashcroft's staff and frequent appearances on Politically Incorrect.
 She left Headline News in 2003 after her second novel was published, but returned to television on Now with Bill Moyers on PBS.
 There, she filed investigative stories on the war on terror, vote fraud, women and the economy, and the Abramoff scandal.